chestercodes/chester.codes/content/posts/027-2019-12-10-automating-dotnet-versioning-2-process/post.md

 We need to store the last published library version and public API to be able to determine the next version number.
 The version can be stored as a `git tag` and the public API can be stored in a text file `MyProject.lson` in the repository using `synver`'s `--surface-of` command.
-These will be updated during the last part of the build process.
+These will be updated in the repo when the package is published during the build process.

 From a developers perspective the workflow should be: